 Ultimately, if families are really serious about finding the best financial aid deal, they can’t afford to rule out small colleges.
 The following table shows the number of colleges by size for each state.

-Number of Colleges with 500 or More Full-Time Undergraduates by Size and State
+Colleges by Size and State